pink-gorilla/gorilla-explore/README.md

 - After the index is built, the new index has to be pushed to github.

 # UI demo

-The demo runs a webserver on port 8000 with explorer ui with demos.

 ```
 lein webly watch